Have you ever balled up your fists at something your spouse said?

 Find what works and don’t let the surge of adrenaline, the rush of intensity and the heat of the moment drive your actions.

 God calls us to this in Ephesians 4:26, “In your anger do not sin.”

 Don’t let an angry heart cause you to act in an unloving way.
 It’s okay to be angry, but you must first center your heart and your mind on God before responding in anger.

 Then, discover what’s underneath.
 What emotion is the anger covering up?
 What is causing the anger?
 Sometimes this takes time.
 But the time is worth the effort.
 When you can discover what is underneath the anger, you can find a concrete way to solve the problem.

 If it’s hurt, your spouse needs to know how they have hurt you.
 If it’s betrayal or feeling last on the list of priorities, sharing this will allow for an opportunity to mend it.

-If you can discover what is underneath, you can find a way to work through it.
+If you can discover what is underneath the surface, you can find a way to work through it.

 Ephesians 4:26-27 ends with "Do not let the sun go down while you are still angry and do not give the devil a foothold.”

 Allowing your anger to fester will open a door to Satan’s schemes.
-Instead, understanding what is behind the anger and sharing what is on your heart, will lead to an opportunity for your spouse to respond in love to you.
+Instead, understand what is behind the anger and share what is on your heart.
+This will lead to an opportunity for your spouse to respond in love to you.

 Anger is an emotion that seeks to awaken you to the problems underneath the surface.